-The purpose of this REF is to assess the nature, scale and extent of the proposed development on the environment.
+The purpose of this revised REF is to reassess the nature, scale and extent of the proposed carpark on the environment.
 This report will:

-- Describe the existing site context; - Identify and evaluate all matters affecting or likely to affect the environment by reason of the activity; - Assess the likely impacts of the proposed activity in accordance with Section 5.5 of the Environmental Planning and Assessment Act (EP&A Act) and Clause 228 of the Environmental Planning and Assessment Regulation (EP&A Regulation); - Consider and respond to matters raised during the consultation period; and - Recommend mitigation measures.
+- Describe the existing site context; - Identify and evaluate all matters affecting or likely to affect the environment by reason of the activity; - Assess the likely impacts of the proposed activity in accordance with Section 5.5 of the Environmental Planning and Assessment Act (EP&A Act) and Clause 228 of the Environmental Planning and Assessment Regulation (EP&A Regulation); - Recommend mitigation measures.